BIO: Ecological Principles in Buildings & Cities

 - Exclusive access to the virtual networking reception with break out rooms and small group access to Festival Presenters

-- Continuing education hours certificate for GBCI, OAA, OALA, OPPI & PEO
+- Continuing education hours certificate for GBCI, OAA, OALA, OPPI & PEO, and AIA.

 Naturally Inspiring: Biomimicry in Buildings & Materials